Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 We apply GraphSAGE to the OGB ogbn-products dataset, an Amazon co-purchasing graph with 2.45 million products and 61.9 million edges.
 We define cold-start nodes as products with degree ≤ 2, representing items with minimal purchase history (9.6% of all nodes).
 Our comprehensive evaluation reveals a significant performance gap: while GraphSAGE achieves 89.27% accuracy on well-connected products, performance drops to 74.64% for cold-start items—a 14.63 percentage point degradation.

 This work provides the first reproducible cold-start benchmark on public graph data, quantifying how GNN methods designed for social networks transfer to e-commerce recommendation graphs.
 Our findings demonstrate that while multi-hop sampling provides partial compensation for limited connectivity (achieving 65-75% accuracy compared to 27% for feature-only baselines), the cold-start problem remains a substantial challenge requiring domain-specific solutions.
-The dataset's 235,990 cold-start nodes in the test set represent realistic deployment scenarios where a significant fraction of products have minimal interaction history.
+The dataset contains 236,337 total cold-start nodes (degree ≤ 2), with 99.85% concentrated in the test set (235,990 nodes), representing realistic deployment scenarios where recommendations must be made for many low-interaction products.

 ---